NGC 2289 - Lenticular Galaxy in Gemini

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 2289.

 Apparent size of NGC 2289The following table reports NGC 2289 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 2289 is a visual representation of it.

 The image below is a photograph of NGC 2289 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 2289 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 2289 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 2289 - Lenticular Galaxy in Gemini is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 2289 - Lenticular Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 2289